What is Micronized Rubber Powder

 The most basic technology for recycling rubber converts end-of-life tire and post-industrial rubber material into rubber chips that are typically one inch or larger in size.
 These chips are then used in tire-derived fuel and civil engineering projects.
 However, because of their relatively large size, these materials are not versatile or suitable for high-value applications.

 Second-generation processing technology converts the end-of-life tire and rubber material into crumb rubber—also known as tire granulate, or ground tire rubber (GTR).
-This crumb rubber typically comprises chips between one inch and 30 mesh in size, with the associated fiber and steel mostly removed.
-Crumb rubber applications are nonetheless limited.
+This crumb rubber is typically comprised of chips between one inch and 30 mesh in size, with the associated fiber and steel mostly removed.
+Crumb rubber applications are nonetheless limited because of the chips’ relatively large size.
 The material is used in asphalt, as garden mulch and in playgrounds.

 The Next Generation

 To put MRP size in context, this micron-size material has the consistency of flour and is smaller than a human hair in diameter.
-And being small has its advantages.
-MRP is easy to incorporate into new or existing formulations, is compatible with multiple polymers, and provides a smooth surface appearance on finished products.
+Being smaller has big advantages.
+MRP is easy to incorporate into new or existing formulations, is compatible with multiple polymers and provides a smooth surface appearance on finished products.
+Our scientists at the Application and Development Center work with customers to optimize products for their unique needs.

 A Safe and Proven Material